tarik-hodzic/find-a-car/README.md

 - Service layer for business logic
 - Middleware for authentication and authorization
 - Frontend communicates with backend using AJAX

+<h2>Project Scope</h2>

+This project focuses on demonstrating full-stack web development concepts, including user authentication, role-based authorization, RESTful APIs, and client-server communication using AJAX.
+It is intended for educational purposes and does not represent a production-ready car rental system.

 <h2>Author</h2>